osilkin98/DogeAI/README.md

 # Not Hot-Doge

-This is a project intended to classify whether or not an image is a picture of Doge
+Image classifer that recognizes whether or not an image tweeted to it is of doge or not